 How do you foresee your organization being different in two years, and how do you see yourself shaping that change?

 I already mentioned truly embracing digital in all aspects.
-We run great, high-end brands, but like I said, they were primarily focused on in-store channels.
+We run great, high-end brands, but as I said, they were primarily focused on in-store channels.
 We are going to change that and really take advantage of the brand recognition of the assets we have.

 We are going to be an organization that is more agile as a business.
 If you look at Landry’s history, there is a track record of acquiring, divesting, investing, and creating.
 That business dynamic is not going to stop.
 It might actually be fueled by the pandemic a bit if there are bargains out there.
-The ability to be agile and adjust to changing environments more quickly and with less cost – that could be personnel effort or technical cost – is something I think we have to achieve, and I think we can.
+The ability to be agile and adjust to changing environments more quickly and with less cost – which could be personnel effort or technical cost – is something I think we have to achieve, and I think we can.

 What new or disruptive technology issues or emerging trends do you think will impact your industry in the future?

 Ninety days in, I think bots are going to become very significant in what we do.
-If you think about it, we still have a lot of voice conversations, whether it is reservations, information in a hotel about such as where’s the gym or where’s the spa, etc. A lot of that can be handled very effectively, if we do it right, with a voice or chat bot, and still not deprecate the customer experience in any way.
+If you think about it, we still have a lot of voice conversations, whether it is reservations, information in a hotel about such as where’s the gym or where’s the spa, etc. A lot of that can be handled very effectively, if we do it right, with a voice or chatbot, and still not deprecate the customer experience in any way.
 They will be powered by AI to truly be conversant, not just “If you ask this, I’ll say this.”

 We are very consumer-oriented, obviously, in a lot of different ways.
 I think at least for us, payment technologies are going to continue to drive change in our businesses.
 Whether driven by consumer preference, by security reasons, or by cost – it is now on a rapid change cycle.